White House to request $29 billion for hurricane relief

 The White House wants Congress to forgive $16 billion of the debt that the National Flood Insurance Program, which insures about 5 million homes and businesses, has racked up.

-The request comes as the programme is close to running out of money, congressional aides said.
-The programme had racked up nearly $25 billion in debt before this season’s major hurricanes.
+The request comes as the program is close to running out of money, congressional aides said.
+The program had racked up nearly $25 billion in debt before this season’s major hurricanes.

 The Trump administration is also proposing more than a dozen reforms including new means testing and an extreme-loss repetition provision, aides said.
-Some homes insured under the programme have gotten payments repeatedly from the programme after multiple storms.
+Some homes insured under the program have gotten payments repeatedly from the program after multiple storms.

 The flood insurance money is aimed primarily for areas impacted by Hurricanes Harvey and Irma, which struck Texas and Florida, aides said.